Should you be worried about death taxes?

 Inheritance tax payments are due upon the death of the decedent and become delinquent nine months after the individual’s death.
 If inheritance tax is paid within three months of the decedent’s death, a 5 percent discount is allowed.

 While the Pennsylvania inheritance tax can take a bite out of your estate, it is rarely devastating.
-Let’s say that when you die, your leave your home and investments to your children and that the value of the inheritance is $300,000.
-The PA inheritance tax would be 4 ½% of that, or $13,500, and the children would receive $286,500.
+Let’s say that when you die, your leave your home and investments to your children and that the net value of the inheritance is $300,000.
+The PA inheritance tax would be 4 ½% of that, or $13,500, and the children would receive $286,500 in value.

 If the $300,000 estate were left to a brother or sister the toll would be much higher.
 The PA inheritance tax would be 12% of that, or $36,000.

 [This posting is an update of an article I originally posted on April 8, 2018.]